August in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Historical picnic at the medieval castle ruins in Czersk

-Every weekend in August and September.
+Every weekend in July, August, and September.
 Location: Czersk Castle (Zamek w Czersku), Plac Tysiąclecia 1, 05-530 Czersk (40 km south of Warsaw).
-Weekend events feature everyday life in various historical periods – presentation of old crafts, martial arts, cuisine, tournaments, workshops.
+Weekend events feature everyday life in various historical periods – presentation of old crafts, martial arts, cuisine, tournaments, and workshops.
 Our tips in English on visiting the Czersk Castle.

 Relax in one of the many Warsaw parks